spacelift-io/user-documentation/docs/concepts/worker-pools.md

           value: 3600s # This is using the golang duration format, more info here https://pkg.go.dev/time#ParseDuration
 ```

-To configure the logs timeout you just need to add a single env var to the worker container
+To configure the logs timeout you just need to add a single environment variable to the worker container:

 ```yaml
 apiVersion: workers.spacelift.io/v1beta1